Image, Courtesy of

 brothers," the title of the HBO miniseries and the name given to John

-Kerry's "fast-boat" crew, comes from Henry's speech to his army before the
+Kerry's "swift-boat" crew, comes from Henry's speech to his army before the

 battle of Agincourt.